mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### When Not To Use Effects

-**Don't use effects to synchronize state**, because Svelte queues your effects to ensure they run in the correct order and runs them last.
+In general, you should **always** avoid effects and **never use effects to synchronize state**, because Svelte queues your effects to ensure they run in the correct order and runs them last.

 Using effects to synchronize state can cause unexpected behavior like state being out of sync: